piesrtasty/SecureJS/README.md

 All the while the exact details surrounding your implementation of SecureJS and a given instance of the secure object class remain hidden from the end user.

+### Notes on Encapsulation and Information Hiding in JavaScript